DIAGNijmegen/website-content/docs/create-custom-page.md

     ```
     if ARTICLE_EXCLUDES, TEMPLATE_PAGES already exists in pelicanconf.py, you only need to add your new custom page to TEMPLATE_PAGES dictionary

+If you have made an independent custom page, you may also want some custom content.
+You can create custom content by adding it the content website-folder itself.